kamiljano/CnC_MasterThesis/poc/standalone/CloudDoorServer/README.md

 ```

 Once the server starts, you can find it under `http://localhost:666`.
+Alternatively you can use the `--port XXXX` parameter to run the server on a port different than 666.
 Note that the self signed SSL certificate is generated only for localhost.
 If you decide to deploy
 the application to a remote server, you'll have to generate a new certificate.